Local Group Velocity Distribution inside Superradiant Condensates: Summary and discussion

-Through detailed numerical and analytical studies, we found that the rotation of the condensate is actually a collective effect.
-In the region $r \lesssim r_\mathrm{c}$ at $t=0$, the velocity streamline distribution in the $y>0$ region resembles the electric field lines of an electric dipole, with positive and negative charges located at $(r,\theta,\varphi) \approx (200\,\rg,\pi/2,0)$ and $(200\,\rg,\pi/2,\pi)$, respectively.
-The velocity steamlines in the $y<0$ region resemble the electric field lines of a reversed dipole.
+Through detailed numerical and analytical studies, we found that the apparent rotation of the condensate is actually a collective effect.
+In the region $r \lesssim r_\mathrm{p}$ at $t=0$, the group velocity streamline distribution in the $y>0$ region resembles the electric field lines of an electric dipole, with positive and negative charges located at $(r,\theta,\varphi) \approx (200\,\rg,\pi/2,0)$ and $(200\,\rg,\pi/2,\pi)$, respectively.
+The group velocity steamlines in the $y<0$ region resemble the electric field lines of a reversed dipole.
 These two regions are glued at $y=0$ plane, on which the energy flux vanishes.
-With the time $t$ increases, the velocity streamlines and the hypothetical dipoles rotate with period $\pi/\omega_{011}$.
+As the time $t$ increases, the velocity streamlines rotate with period $\pi/\omega_{011}$.

-In the region $r \gg r_\mathrm{c}$, this analogy no longer holds.
-The radial velocity dominates throughout the region, except close to the planes defined by $\omega_{011}t-\varphi = k\pi$ or $(k+1/2)\pi$, with $k\in\mathbb{Z}$.
-This behavior is markedly difference from the dipole electric field lines, which always wind towards the negative charge even at large distances.
-With the time $t$ increases, these two planes rotate together with the filed $\Phi$.
-The energy at $r\gg r_\mathrm{c}$ flows inwards and outwards alternately along the radial direction with period $\pi/\omega_{011}$.
+In the region $r \gg r_\mathrm{p}$, this analogy no longer holds.
+The radial group velocity dominates in this region, except close to the planes defined by $\omega_{011}t-\varphi = k\pi$ or $(k+1/2)\pi$, with $k\in\mathbb{Z}$.
+This behavior is markedly different from the dipole electric field lines, which always wind towards the negative charge even at large distances.
+As the time $t$ increases, these two planes rotate together with the field $\Phi$.
+The energy at $r\gg r_\mathrm{p}$ flows inwards and outwards alternately along the radial direction with period $\pi/\omega_{011}$.

 These conclusions follow from the asymptotic forms of the velocity within the non-relativistic approximation.
 We showed that the magnitudes of the polar and azimuthal velocities decrease as $1/r$ when $\mu r \sin\theta \gg 1$.
-The radial velocity exhibits a similar behavior when $1/\mu \ll r \ll r_\mathrm{c}$ and approaches $ (\rg\mu/\bar{n}) \sin (2\omega t-2 \varphi)$ when $r \gg r_\mathrm{c}$.
+The radial velocity exhibits a similar behavior when $1/\mu \ll r \ll r_\mathrm{p}$ and approaches $ (\rg\mu/2) \sin (2\omega t-2 \varphi)$ when $r \gg r_\mathrm{p}$.
 These asymptotic behaviors confirm that the motion remains non-relativistic at large distances and there is no superluminal motion.
 Additionally, the velocity as a function of $z$ approaches a constant at large $z$ with $t$, $x$, and $y$ fixed.

-Our findings offer a refined understanding of the rotation of superradiant condensates and clarify a common misconception regarding their global rotation.
-This work lays a foundation for further studies of more complex scenarios, such as condensates with couplings to the Standard Model particles.
+Our findings offer a refined understanding of the apparent rotation of superradiant condensates.
+This work lays a foundation for future phenomenological studies, such as photon birefringence and dynamical friction of objects moving inside a superradiant scalar field.